yuri-schmaltz/Wan2GP/README.md

 - Export/import settings as JSON files for easy sharing and backup

 ### May 20, 2025: WanGP v5.2
 👋 **CausVid support** - Generate videos in just 4-12 steps with the new distilled Wan model!
 Also added experimental MoviiGen for 1080p generation (20GB+ VRAM required).
+Check the Loras documentation to get the usage instructions of CausVid.

 ### May 18, 2025: WanGP v5.1
 👋 **LTX Video 13B Distilled** - Generate high-quality videos in less than one minute!